So I'm a Spider, So What?: Manga

 Asahiro Kakashi launched a manga adaptation of the web novels on the Kadokawa Shoten's Young Ace Up manga website on December 22, 2015.
-The manga is also licensed by Yen Press.
+A spin-off manga, So I'm a Spider, So What?
+The Daily Lives of the Kumoko Sisters, illustrated by Gratin Tori, was published on Young Ace Up from July 18, 2019, to December 8, 2022 and collected into six volumes.
+Both manga are also licensed by Yen Press.

 Anime

 It was reported on July 6, 2018, that the series would receive an anime adaptation, according to an early look at the wraparound jacket band on the fifth volume of the manga adaptation.
 The report was confirmed at Kadokawa's booth at Anime Expo later that day, and it was announced that the adaptation would be a television series.
 Originally set to premiere in 2020, it was rescheduled to premiere in January 2021 due to the COVID-19 pandemic.
 The two-cour (24 episode) series was animated by Millepensee and directed by Shin Itagaki, with Okina Baba and Yūichirō Momose overseeing the series' scripts, and Kii Tanaka designing the characters, Shūji Katayama composing the series' music, and Jōtarō Ishigami producing the series.
 The series aired from January 8 to July 3, 2021, on AT-X and other channels.
 The first opening theme song is "keep weaving your spider way" performed by Riko Azuna, while the first ending theme song is "Do Your Best!
 Kumoko-san's Theme" (がんばれ！蜘蛛子さんのテーマ, Ganbare!
 Kumoko-san no Tēma) performed by I (Aoi Yūki).
 The second opening theme is "Bursty Greedy Spider" performed by Konomi Suzuki, while the second ending theme is "Reality Convex Hierarchy" (現実凸撃ヒエラルキー, Genjitsu Totsugeki Hierarchy) by Yūki.
-It is licensed by Crunchyroll outside Asia.
+It is streamed by Crunchyroll outside Asia.
 Medialink has licensed the series in Southeast Asia and South Asia, and is streaming it on their Ani-One YouTube channel and Bilibili.
 The final episode was delayed due to production issues and aired one week later on July 3, 2021.